gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ## Competitions do not help you understand your model

-The ultimate goal of a competition is to obtain the highest accuracy where even a fraction could make a difference, all under time contrained conditions.
+The ultimate goal of a competition is to obtain the highest accuracy where even a fraction could make a difference, all under time constrained conditions.
 This does not encourage you to take the time to understand the data, its imperfections, and train a model which is robust to adversarial examples.
 Instead you are incentivised to try anything which will edge you forward even slightly, no matter the cost.
 This encourages the use of black box models, leaving you unable to understand what your model is learning from your data.

 ![alt text](/images/data-science.jpg "Data Scientist hacking things together")

 Competitions tend to use data sets which are less complex in order to lower the barrier of entry and boost participation, apart from the time constraint of course.
-They also do this because they're not allowed to publically share personally identifiable information (PII) about their customers.
+They also do this because they're not allowed to publicly share personally identifiable information (PII) about their customers.
 Another reason is that a company's data is propriety.
 There's a reason why data is called ["the new oil."](https://www.forbes.com/sites/forbestechcouncil/2019/11/15/data-is-the-new-oil-and-thats-a-good-thing/) No company is going to willingly give out their secret sauce for others to use for their own businesses.
 This limits the things you can learn from competing in such competitions.

 ## Not all submissions require source code